 Paparoa Predator Free.

-This compelling proposal possesses the location, scale, site attributes and values to make a major national contribution to Predator Free 2050.
+This ambitious proposal possesses the location, scale, site attributes and values to make a major national contribution to Predator Free 2050.

 SITE ATTRIBUTES